Pelvic floor therapy has been shown as both clinically and cost-effective.

 Lindsey: There is no prescribed, linear path to pursuing pelvic floor therapy, so this is actually a very challenging question to answer.

-Some of the courses that I think really complement pelvic floor therapy include myofascial release work like John Barnes, Maya Abdominal Massage, visceral manipulation courses, and craniosacral studies.
+Some of the courses that I think really complement pelvic floor therapy include those focused on myofascial release (like the courses provided by John F. Barnes), Maya Abdominal Massage, visceral manipulation, and craniosacral studies.

-From a fitness and exercises studies background, I love Restore Your Core with Lauren Ohayon (she has a teacher training track), as well as what Jenny Burrell and Julie Wiebe have to offer.
+From a fitness and exercise studies perspective, I love Restore Your Core with Lauren Ohayon (she has a teacher training track), as well as education offered by Jenny Burrell and Julie Wiebe.

 What are some of the best moves you’ve made on your journey?